bxparks/AceTime/USER_GUIDE.md

 <a name="ManualZoneManager"></a>
 #### ManualZoneManager

-The `ManualZoneManager` is an implementation of `ZoneManager` that implements only the `createForTimeZoneData()` method, and handles only `TimeZoneData::kTypeManual`.
+The `ManualZoneManager` is a type of `ZoneManager` that implements only the `createForTimeZoneData()` method, and handles only `TimeZoneData::kTypeManual`.
 In other words, it can only create `TimeZone` objects with fixed standard and DST offsets.

 This class reduces the amount of conditional code (using `#if` statements) needed in applications which are normally targeted to use `BasicZoneManager` and